-A special form of application of the artificial irrigation of vine plants (dt "partial root dehydration").
-The process, also referred to as "mutual irrigation," has been adopted by the Australian University of Adelaide and the Research Institute CSIRO from the mid-1990s for the viniculture developed.
-Starting from the fact that is a water stress have limited or positive effects on the quality of the wine, or impact, tests have been vines carried out.
-The roots were split and half dried out.
-The half thus treated produced the hormone on a larger scale abscisic acid (ABA), leading to a (desired) reduced growth of shoots led.
+A special application form of artificial irrigation of vineyards (German: "partial root drying").
+The process, also known as "reciprocal irrigation", was developed by the Australian university in Adelaide and the research institute CSIRO from the mid-1990s for the viniculture developed.
+Based on the fact that a water stress To a limited extent has a positive effect on the quality of the wine, tests have been carried out vines carried out.
+The root system was divided and half dried out.
+The half treated in this way then produced the hormone on a larger scale abscisic acid (ABA), which leads to a (desired) reduced growth of the shoots led.

-To substantiate the test result, were in large scale in a vineyard with Cabernet Sauvignon by Rows of vines installed two drip irrigation lines, which were used alternately.
-The other root part of the vines was dried out.
+In order to corroborate the test result, large-scale trials were carried out in a vineyard Cabernet Sauvignon by Rows of vines two drip irrigation lines installed, which were used alternately.
+The other root section of the vines was dried out.
 The procedure resulted in the yield kept constant and the quality of red wine was improved.
-A similar form is Regulated deficit irrigation , in which the vines are offset against partial water drying in partial water stress.
-The procedure is very common among red wine grapes during the crucial phase of fruit development fruit set and veraison applied.
-The undersupply with water results in smaller and thus more rich in extracts, better quality berries.
+A similar form is Regulated Deficit Irrigation , in which the vines are exposed to greater water stress than partial root zone drying.
+The process is very common in red wine grapes during the crucial phase of fruit development fruit set and veraison applied.
+The undersupply with water results in smaller and therefore more extract-rich, better quality berries.